 Audrey is a native of Ann Arbor, MI, and her initial ballet training took place in Chelsea, MI,at Youth Dance Theatre of Michigan, under Artistic Director Wendi DuBois (2003-2010).
 Audrey also trained with Ballet Magnificat, Ballet Austin, Paul Taylor Dance Company, and Louisville Ballet.
 She graduated from Butler University in 2014 with a major in Dance Performance and a minor in Strategic Communication.
 At Butler, Audrey performed in Butler Ballet’s Cinderella as “the Cat,” Cynthia Pratt’s Whole Against the Sky, and Susan McGuire’s Idyllwild.
 Audrey became a founding member of Ballet Theatre of Indiana as well as its PR and Marketing Director in 2014.
 Audrey has performed with BTI as "Effie" in La Sylphide, Sugar Plum Fairy in The Nutcracker, and the title role in The Firebird.
 Her choreographic works for BTI include directing music video “Here,” and co-choreographing Smooth Classicism, a contemporary pas de deux.
 She most recently premiered her pieces, Broken and 24, at Artspeak in Indianapolis.

 Haley began her dance training with ballet, tap, and jazz classes at the age of five.
 She continued studying at various dance schools throughout Connecticut, narrowing her focus to classical ballet.
 In 2009, Haley joined the New England Ballet School’s student company to perform roles including Snow Queen, Dew Drop and Polish Mazurka Soloist.
 She has attended summer ballet intensives with the Bolshoi Ballet, The Rock School, and American Ballet Theater in New York.
 Haley placed in the top 12 for her classical variation in the 2012 Connecticut Classic Ballet Scholarship Competition, and was awarded a full scholarship to the Burklyn Ballet Theater summer intensive.
 In May 2016, Haley graduated from the University of North Carolina School of the Arts with a BFA in ballet, where she trained under Susan Jaffe, Laura Martin, and Jennet Zerbe with the American Ballet Theater National Training Curriculum.
-Haley is joining Ballet Theater of Indiana for her second season with the company, where she has performed the Third Shade Variation in La Bayadere, and hand-crafted tutu bodices for Mirlitons (The Nutcracker) and Belle’s sisters (Beauty & The Beast).
+Haley is joining Ballet Theater of Indiana for her third season with the company, where she has performed the Third Shade Variation in La Bayadere, and hand-crafted tutu bodices for Mirlitons (The Nutcracker) and Belle’s sisters (Beauty & The Beast).

 Sponsored by Peter McKenney